AlexMLyman/reddit_writing/README.md

 The reddit_scraper and comment_getter will get you some data.
 Tools for analysis are forthcoming.

 You can use the prompt_getter and prompt_generator to generate your own prompts.
+They are found in the prompt_bot file, and can have some very fun results.